Advanced-Computer-Lab-2022/Linear-Depression/README.md

 ## Optimizations

 -   Currency rates are cached using an cron job that runs at 12 AM.
--   Aysyncoureous programming was used.
+-   Asynchronous programming was used.
 -   Index was used on db to optimize search

 ## Authors